isi-mube/mbappe-project/README.md

 * **Rounding after normalization** in this case, we did not round our numericals.

 `v2` (20/03/2023)
-* We decide to not `import math`; our matematical operations come from `numpy`.
+* We decide to not `import math`; our matematical operations come from `numpy` and we don't want unnecesary code.
 * For this final version, we will use `ElasticNet` for our Linear Regression model.
 If you want LINK
 * We will drop `hits` even if it's a numerical, since it represents the popularity of a player used or watched in FIFA21 community.
-With that, we also deal with specific the `hits` outliers.
+With that, we also deal with `v1` `hits` outliers issue.

 ## Results and Discussion
 R2 =  0.9927